THREADS OF GOLD

 Designer: Elena Bidnenko

-The publication of this book is scheduled for July 2025.
-However, it is already available for pre-order in the official Snap Collective bookshop.
+The book is now available in the official Snap Collective bookshop.